 |Click here for a Treaty Creek information sheet

-||Click here for the 2019 drill program
+||Click here for the 2020 drill program

 Note: There are eight sections to Treaty Creek in the blue menu above.
 Jim McCrea P.Geo has reviewed and approves the information for the Dunwell Property.

-The Treaty Creek property is located within one of the largest richest hydrothermal systems in the world.
-The Sulphurets Hydrothermal System contains numerous world scale deposits including the high-grade Brucejack mine (opened 2017 by Pretivm) and Seabridge’s KSM which boasts the largest undeveloped gold deposit by reserves in the world, and numerous mineralized zones on Treaty Creek.
+The Treaty Creek property is located within one of the largest hydrothermal systems in the world.
+The Sulphurets Hydrothermal System (SHS) contains numerous world scale deposits including the high-grade Brucejack mine (opened 2017 by Pretivm) and Seabridge’s KSM which boasts the largest undeveloped gold deposit by reserves in the world, and numerous mineralized zones on Treaty Creek.

 The southern half of the system contains 188m oz gold, 1.2 bn oz silver, 55bn lbs. copper in resources all categories included.
 In proven & probable reserves those numbers are 47m oz gold, 214m oz silver, and 10bn lbs copper.
 New resources are being added and current resources are being converted over to reserves.
-Numerous analysts are predicting Seabridge to partnership in 2019 to go into production.

 Treaty Creek is joint ventured project.
 Tudor Gold is the operator of the project.
 American Creek Resources has a 20% carried interest in the project until a production notice is given.
 That means Tudor Gold carries the full costs of exploration and American Creek is not obliged to dilute or contribute any money towards the project until production notice.
 A carried interest is therefore worth far more than a general interest.
 The president of Tudor Gold is Walter Storm who financed the start up and development of Osisko Mining (Malartic mine that sold for $4.5bn Canadian).